jayshozie/ceng240/notes4newbies/W03-intro-to-python-1.md

 50, or 500, or maybe even 5000 lines of code.
 Then we'll run into a problem.
 You will definitely miss something, and it'll become incredibly hard to debug.

-Here is the syntax of a `for` loop:
+1. The `for` Loop:

+`for` loops are mostly used in iterations where you know how long the entire iteration will take.
+For example, in our first example, we know that it should happen 5 times.
+It's better to use a `for` loop in that case, since we know it ahead of time.
+Here is the official syntax of `for` loop:
 ```markdown
 for_stmt ::= "for" target_list "in" starred_list ":" suite
              ["else" ":" suite]
 ```
 [The for Statement](https://docs.python.org/3/reference/compound_stmts.html#the-for-statement)

 I know it looks complicated, but it actually isn't.
 What it says is, you put the keyword `for` first, then a `target_list`, and a `starred_list`.
 A `target_list` list is any iterable variable, mostly integers, it's `i` in our